hunterjackson/docs/source/cassandra-sink.rst

    or all fields written to Cassandra.
 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
-4. Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema
+4. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema

 The Sink supports three Kafka payloads type: